 Part-time faculty member receives outstanding teaching award

-Kathleen Hauser, Instructor in Engineering Mechanics, was awarded the Outstanding Part-Time Teaching Award.
-She was described in her nomination as bringing industry experience to the classroom and being dedicated to student learning.
+Dan Smith, instructor of music, was awarded the Outstanding Part-Time Teaching Award.
+In addition to his record of excellence in teaching, his nomination is reflective of his students? comments and feedback.
+In addition, Smith is extremely active in the college choir.
 This award recognizes a part-time faculty member who has demonstrated outstanding commitment to students and effectiveness of instruction that exceeds normal expectations.

 Faculty member recognized for outstanding advising

-Jenifer Shannon, Lecturer in Engineering, received the Outstanding Advising Award.
-She is cited as being a thorough and conscientious adviser who consistently exceeds expectations to meet the needs of students.
+Dr. Lolita Paff, professor of business and economics, received the Outstanding Advising Award.
+The review committee coincided unanimously that Paff was well deserving of the award.
+She is cited as being learner-centered professor who dedicates long hours to advising students and making sure that they get the proper course schedule and that they graduate on time.
 This award recognizes a full-time faculty member who has worked at the college for at least three years and has demonstrated exceptional commitment to students.

 Faculty member recognized for outstanding research